-Suffice to say that we find t’ai chi practice help us generally with our balance, posture, breathing, and relaxing.
-More specifically, it can correct years of poor posture, while lowering blood pressure, improving sleep and taming fear.
+Suffice to say that we find T’ai Chi practice help us generally with our balance, posture, breathing, and relaxing.
+More specifically, it can correct years of poor posture, help lower blood pressure, improve sleep, and reduce stress.

-T’ai chi’s singular focus on relaxing, ancient principles and flowing movements all promote health and longevity.
-Practice massages the vital organs and harnesses chi or electro-magnetic energy that defines each individual.
-This unfolds in myriad ways depending on the level of practice and the commitment of the student.
+T’ai chi’s singular focus on relaxing, ancient principles, and flowing movements all promote health and longevity.
+T’ai Chi practice massages the vital organs and harnesses chi or electro-magnetic energy that defines each individual.
+This manifestation unfolds in myriad ways depending on the level of practice and the commitment of the student.

-Many of us believe that one does not need years or even months of practice to feel almost immediate benefits to t’ai chi.
+Many of us believe that one does not need years or even months of practice to feel almost immediate benefits.
+During our weekly classes and practice sessions, we often break into smaller groups during which assistant instructors offer to coach less experienced students.
+Students gain valuable insights and support from these experienced assistants..
 At the same time, practice without heart and regularity will yield little.
 (Caveat – we believe that practice does not make perfect, just better!)